 Curriculum

 Build your business acumen with the same advanced business leadership courses offered through our prestigious on-campus degree programs.
 Learn to leverage big data to make sound business decisions rooted in facts.
 Examine entrepreneurship, data analytics, management, information systems, ethics, the global economic environment, financial accounting, operations, negotiation, leadership, human capital and more.
-A strong working knowledge of these topics can help you become a well-rounded leader with the ability to work successfully across teams and departments.
+Our STEM-certified curriculum prepares you for advancement in a variety of sectors.

-Our online MBA is 54 credit hours.
-This consists of foundational courses in key business area functions, electives for creating depth of knowledge in functional areas of interest, and two Residencies (4 credits: 2-credit Opening Residency and 2-credit Capstone Residency).
+Our online MBA is 54 credit hours and consists of foundational courses in key business area functions, electives for creating depth of knowledge in functional areas of interest, and one on-campus residency.
 The program can be completed in as few as 24 months.

 Corporate Finance (I)